Implicits, type classes, and extension methods, part 4: understanding implicits

 implicitly[B[A]].toString // "A"

-That would be the issue though if you are working on automatic type class derivation and you wanted for both rules to appear in the same companion object, handling different cases.
+That would be an issue, though, if you are working on automatic type class derivation and you want both rules to appear in the same companion object, handling different cases.

 class A